Tekraj15/Data-pipeline-Airflow-Spark-EMR/README.md

 # Batch Data Pipeline Using Apache Airflow, Spark, AWS EMR, and Snowflake

-I built this project with the object of learning how to build batch data pipeline by integrating
+I built this project with the objective of learning how to build a batch data pipeline by integrating

 ✅ Airflow to orchestrate and manage the data pipeline